+Instructors: Arkin, Keasling

+Also listed as: CHM ENG C295L

+Implications and Applications of Synthetic Biology: Read Less [-]

+BIO ENG C230 Implications and Applications of Synthetic Biology 3 Units

+Terms offered: Spring 2007

-Instructor: Paul Adams Biomolecular Structure Determination: Read Less [-] BIO ENG C230 Implications and Applications of Synthetic Biology 3 Units Terms offered: Prior to 2007 Explore strategies for maximizing the economic and societal benefits of synthetic biology and minimizing the risks; create "seedlings" for future research projects in synthetic biology at UC Berkeley; increase multidisciplinary collaborations at UC Berkeley on synthetic biology; and introduce students to a wide perspective of SB projects and innovators as well as policy, legal, and ethical experts.
-Implications and Applications of Synthetic Biology: Read More [+] Rules & Requirements Prerequisites: Consent of instructor Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Bioengineering/Graduate Grading: Letter grade.
+Explore strategies for maximizing the economic and societal benefits of synthetic biology and minimizing the risks; create "seedlings" for future research projects in synthetic biology at UC Berkeley; increase multidisciplinary collaborations at UC Berkeley on synthetic biology; and introduce students to a wide perspective of SB projects and innovators as well as policy, legal, and ethical experts., Terms offered: Prior to 2007 Explore strategies for maximizing the economic and societal benefits of synthetic biology and minimizing the risks; create "seedlings" for future research projects in synthetic biology at UC Berkeley; increase multidisciplinary collaborations at UC Berkeley on synthetic biology; and introduce students to a wide perspective of SB projects and innovators as well as policy, legal, and ethical experts.

+Implications and Applications of Synthetic Biology: Read More [+]

+Rules & Requirements

+Prerequisites: Consent of instructor

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of lecture and 1 hour of

+discussion per week

+Additional Details

+Subject/Course Level: Bioengineering/Graduate

+Grading: Letter grade.

-Instructors: Arkin, Keasling Also listed as: CHM ENG C295L Implications and Applications of Synthetic Biology: Read Less [-] BIO ENG 231 Introduction to Computational Molecular and Cellular Biology 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 Topics include computational approaches and techniques to gene structure and genome annotation, sequence alignment using dynamic programming, protein domain analysis, RNA folding and structure prediction, RNA sequence design for synthetic biology, genetic and biochemical pathways and networks, UNIX and scripting languages, basic probability and information theory.
+Instructors: Arkin, Keasling Also listed as: CHM ENG C295L Implications and Applications of Synthetic Biology: Read Less [-] BIO ENG 231 Introduction to Computational Molecular and Cellular Biology 4 Units Terms offered: Fall 2018, Fall 2017, Fall 2016 Topics include computational approaches and techniques to gene structure and genome annotation, sequence alignment using dynamic programming, protein domain analysis, RNA folding and structure prediction, RNA sequence design for synthetic biology, genetic and biochemical pathways and networks, UNIX and scripting languages, basic probability and information theory.
 Various "case studies" in these areas are reviewed and web-based computational biology tools will be used by students and programming projects will be given.
 Introduction to Computational Molecular and Cellular Biology: Read More Introduction to Computational Molecular and Cellular Biology: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for 231 after taking 131.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1.5 hours of laboratory per week Additional Details Subject/Course Level: Bioengineering/Graduate Grading: Letter grade.